usamanoman/getting-started-with-botsify/README.md

 ```
 ### Secret Key

 It is just a connector between Facebook Application Webhook and Botsify.
-You can type anything for example “my_secret_key”.
+You can type anything for example **my_secret_key**.

 ``` javascript